paulin/mattpaulin/channel-content.md

 *Character limit: 280 (or 4,000 for premium)*

 **Bio (160 chars):**
-Technologist & entrepreneur.
-Building products, writing software, digging into data for 20 years.
-AI, data science, product development.
+Product leader & technologist.
+Building AI-driven products, shipping software, and exploring systems for 20 years.

 **Short Bio (80 chars):**
-Technologist & entrepreneur.
-Building products & software for 20 years.
-AI, data science, product dev.
+Product leader exploring AI-driven products and systems.

 **Tweet Ideas:**
-- Building products that give people epiphanies — new ways to learn, communicate, and grow.
+- AI changes *how* we build — product judgment decides *what* we build.
-- Product development is like climbing a mountain without a map.
-You explore, adapt, and keep moving upward.
+- Side projects are how I stay close to emerging capabilities and sharpen product intuition.
-- The big question is no longer *how* to build, but *what should we build?* AI changes everything.
+- Product development is exploration under uncertainty, not execution against a perfect plan.
-- I believe all great technology comes down to one thing: communication.
+- Building products that give people epiphanies.

 ---